 Sounds simple, but when you don’t leave the house all day and aren’t wearing any makeup, it’s easy to get slack with your cleansing routine.
 Just because you aren’t wearing makeup, doesn’t mean your skin doesn’t produce oils within your pores, and when they’re blocked, it leads to blemishes!

 4.Netflix & Chill – With A Face Mask!

-The above points might be simple, but they really are affective!
-Make sure you’re sticking to your skincare routines, staying hydrated (drinking lots of water) and keeping your skin rested through a lack of makeup, and an increased amount of sleep!
+The above points might be simple, but they really are effective!
+Make sure you’re sticking to your skincare routines, staying hydrated (drinking lots of water) and keeping your skin rested through a lack of makeup and an increased amount of sleep!

 Stay safe and enjoy!